 In 2006, May was declared to be Jewish American History Month by President Bush, a move passed unanimously in the U.S. Senate.
-Learn about Jewish Americans who have left their mark on the world.
+Learn about Jewish Americans who left their mark on the world.

 "Give me your tired, your poor, your huddled masses yearning to breathe free."
 Sound familiar?
 These words engraved on the Statue of Liberty were written by Jewish poet Emma Lazarus.

 Judith Resnick, opens a new window, daughter of Ukranian immigrants, was the first Jewish astronaut in space.
 She was among the crew who died when the Challenger exploded over Cape Canaveral in 1986.